PeterAlanAnderson/Athena/README.md

     * sequelize

 #### Create Database
-	Use Schema provided in file to create databse locally
+	Use Schema provided in file to create database locally